Julie Mehretu's Mid-Career Survey To Open at LACMA

 The Mehretu Method

-The curator of contemporary art at LACMA Christine Y. Kim and Rujeko Hockley, assistant curator at the Whitney Museum of American Art, decided to unwind Julie Mehretu‘s artistic development by starting from her early drawings, her fascination with maps and iconography, as well as her bolder works characterized by figurative elements and vibrant palette.
+The curator of contemporary art at LACMA Christine Y. Kim with Rujeko Hockley, assistant curator at the Whitney Museum of American Art, decided to unwind Julie Mehretu‘s artistic development by starting from her early drawings, her fascination with maps and iconography, as well as her bolder works characterized by figurative elements and vibrant palette.

 The artist’s exploration of art history, architecture, and past civilizations overlaps with her critical questioning of revolution, climate crises, migration, global capitalism, and technology in the contemporary moment.
 Christine Y. Kim stated: